A Randomized Incremental Algorithm for the Hausdorff Voronoi Diagram of Non-crossing Clusters: Complexity analysis

 \paragraph{Appearance of a feature.}

-Consider a configuration $c$ of weight $k$ in family $F$ with $m$ clusters.
-Assume the Hausdorff Voronoi diagram of $F$ is constructed with the incremental algorithm and the clusters are inserted according to permutation $\pi$.
+Consider a configuration $c$ of weight $k$ in family $F$ with $m$ clusters.\footnote{Note the difference in notation from previous sections: here $k$ denotes the weight of a configuration and $m$ denotes the number of clusters in F. We do this change in order to be consistent with the notation of Sharir~\cite{Sharir}.} Assume the Hausdorff Voronoi diagram of $F$ is constructed with the incremental algorithm and the clusters are inserted according to permutation $\pi$.
 The feature corresponding to $c$ appears at some stage of the incremental algorithm if and only if the clusters associated with $c$ occur in $\pi$ \emph{before} the $k$ clusters that conflict with configuration $c$.
 This event happens with probability

-for pure configurations and with probability
+for pure configurations, and with probability

 for mixed configurations.

 The expected number of appearances of features corresponding to a pure configuration is therefore:

 Similarly, the expected number of appearances of features corresponding to a mixed configuration is: